Our Forests in Need

 With your generous support, evergreen trees can be planted to help rebuild the tree canopy lost in the fire.
 Replanting efforts here will provide a home for bald eagles, big game, and small mammals while also playing a critical role in restoring water quality in the Klamath River.

 Recent years of wildfires, disease, and drought have destroyed millions of trees in forests around the country.
 These reforestation efforts will support areas desperately needing replanting and will encourage species diversification, restore habitat for wildlife, and facilitate the natural process of providing clean air and water.
-Although you are not able to specify which Forest in Need your trees will be planted in, you can learn more about our featured Forests in Need below!

 Upper Altamaha in Georgia